ruid7181/GeoAggregator/README.md

-# GeoAggregator: An Efficient Transformer Model for Geo-spatial Tabular Data
+# GeoAggregator: An Efficient Transformer Model for Geo-Spatial Tabular Data

-## Introduction
+## 🌍 Introduction
-Modeling geospatial tabular data with deep learning has become a promising alternative to traditional statistical and machine learning approaches.
-However, existing deep learning models often face challenges related to scalability and flexibility as datasets grow.
-To this end, this paper introduces GeoAggregator, an efficient and lightweight algorithm based on transformer architecture designed specifically for geospatial tabular data modeling.
+This paper introduces GeoAggregator (GA), an efficient and lightweight algorithm based on the transformer architecture designed specifically for geospatial tabular data modeling.
-GeoAggregators explicitly account for spatial autocorrelation and spatial heterogeneity through Gaussian-biased local attention and global positional awareness.
+GAs explicitly account for spatial autocorrelation and spatial heterogeneity through Gaussian-biased local attention and global positional awareness.
-Additionally, we introduce a new attention mechanism that uses the Cartesian product to manage the size of the model while maintaining strong expressive power.
+This paper also introduces a new attention mechanism that uses the Cartesian product to manage the size of the model while maintaining strong expressive power.
-We benchmark GeoAggregator against spatial statistical models, XGBoost, and several state-of-the-art geospatial deep learning methods using both synthetic and empirical geospatial datasets.
-The results demonstrate that GeoAggregators achieve the best or second-best performance compared to their competitors on nearly all datasets.
-GeoAggregator’s efficiency is underscored by its reduced model size, making it both scalable and lightweight.
-Moreover, ablation experiments offer insights into the effectiveness of the Gaussian bias and Cartesian attention mechanism, providing recommendations for further optimizing the GeoAggregator’s performance.

-#### In the paper, we focus on the spatial regression task...
+### TL;DR: In the paper, we focus on the spatial regression task...
 ![Research question](figs/figure_1_research_question_camera-ready.png "Workflow of the geospatial regression problem")

-#### ... and propose an efficient and light-weight transfrmer model named *GeoAggregator*.
+### ... and propose an efficient and light-weight transformer model named *GeoAggregator*.
 ![Architecture of GeoAggregator model](figs/figure_2_model_architecture_camera-ready.png "GeoAggregator Model Architecture")

-## Dependencies
+## 🪜 Dependencies & Datasets
-Environment requirements are listed in [requirements.txt](https://github.com/ruid7181/GeoAggregator/edit/master/requirements.txt).
+* Environment requirements are listed in [requirements.txt](https://github.com/ruid7181/GeoAggregator/edit/master/requirements.txt).
 Set up and activate the Python environment by running following commands:
 ```bash
 conda create -n ga python=3.9